 The Little Citco Horse Trail system offers more than 15 miles of backcountry trails in the Citico Creek Wilderness section of the Cherokee National Forest.
 The Trailhead is located at the Young Branch Campground, near Vonore, Tennessee, about 2 hours northeast of Chattanooga.
 The campground accommodates up to 25 horses and 35 people in 7 campsites.
 Sites can be reserved.

 Covering a combined 298,456 acres, the South Cherokee Wildlife Management Area (WMA) Region III is open for hunting small and large game, including wild hog, black bear, whitetail deer, turkey, and grouse.
 All hunting areas are managed in cooperation with the Tennessee Wildlife Resources Agency and all hunters are subject to TWRA rules and regulations.

 Cost: Free, unless posted otherwise.
-Some areas require a $3 day-use fee.
+Some areas require a $3 day-use fee, which can be purchased on-site with cash or in advance online.
 Camping fees vary based on location and length of stay.